<-References Go to ToC Processes ->

 (Informative)

-MMM-TEC defines a metaverse instance (M-Instance) as an Information and Communication Technologies platform populated by Processes that:
+A metaverse instance (M-Instance) is an Information and Communication Technologies (ICT) platform implementing the MMM-TEC specification.
+Its main feature is to be populated by Processes that:

-- Operate with various degrees of autonomy and interactivity under the responsibility of the M-Instance Manager, Third-Party Service Providers or humans all residing in the Universe, i.e., the real world.
+- Operate with various degrees of autonomy and interactivity under the responsibility of the M-Instance Manager, Third-Party Service Providers, or humans who reside in the Universe, i.e., the real world.

 - MM: to indicate Actions performed inside the M-Instance, e.g., MM-Animate using a stream or a command to animate a 3D Model Object with a Spatial Attitude (defined as Position, Orientation, and their velocities and accelerations).

-- MU: MU-Embed: to indicate Actions originated in the M-Instance but influencing the Universe, e.g., to place a physical object (R-Item) at a U-Location with a Spatial Attitude.
+- MU: to indicate Actions originated in the M-Instance but influencing the Universe, e.g., MU-Add to place a physical object (R-Item) at a U-Location with a Spatial Attitude or to MU-Move it from a U-Location to another U-Location along a Trajectory.

-- Items on which the Action is performed or are required for the Action to be performed, such as Asset, Audio Object, Audio-Visual Scene, and where (M-Location and/or U-Location).
+- Items – i.e., Data that has been Identified in, and thus recognised by, the M-Instance on which the Process Action is performed or is required for the Action to be performed, such as Asset, Audio Object, Audio-Visual Scene, and where (M-Location and/or U-Location).

-- May hold Rights on an Item, i.e., may perform the set of Process Actions that are listed as Rights.
-The notion of Rights may also be applied to an Item to signal which Processes may perform which Process Actions on it.
+- May hold Rights on Items or Processes, i.e., may perform the set of Process Actions that are listed as Rights.
+The notion of Rights may also be applied to an Item to signal which Processes may perform which Processes Actions on it.
+Rights have Levels indicating that the a specific set of Rights is:

 - May be characterised as: